opencaesar/core-vocabularies/doc/README.metrology.md

 Each of part 3 through 14 of the ISO 80000 collection define kinds of quantities and corresponding measurement units.
 The following describes the process involved in defining a measurement unit.

 Defining a unit involves the following:
-1) Define a specialization of `metrology:UnitaryQuantityValue` for representing quantity values whose reference is that unit.
+1) Define a specialization of `metrology:UnitaryMagnitude` for representing quantity values whose reference is that unit.
 2) Define a specialization of `metrology:CoherentMeasurementUnit` as the root taxonomy for the unit including its prefix variations.
 3) Determine whether the unit is base or derived.
    * Define a base unit as a specialization of `metrology:IndependentMeasurementUnit`